-Neil Wilkin has been the CEO of Optical Cable Corporation (NASDAQ:OCC) since 2003.
-First, this article will compare CEO compensation with compensation at similar sized companies.
-After that, we will consider the growth in the business.
+Neil Wilkin became the CEO of Optical Cable Corporation (NASDAQ:OCC) in 2003.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Then we'll look at a snap shot of the business growth.
 And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
-This method should give us information to assess how appropriately the company pays the CEO.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Neil Wilkin's Compensation Compare With Similar Sized Companies?

-Thus we can conclude that Neil Wilkin receives more in total compensation than the median of a group of companies in the same market, and of similar size to Optical Cable Corporation.
-However, this doesn't necessarily mean the pay is too high.
-We can better assess whether the pay is overly generous by looking into the underlying business performance.
+It would therefore appear that Optical Cable Corporation pays Neil Wilkin more than the median CEO remuneration at companies of a similar size, in the same market.
+However, this fact alone doesn't mean the remuneration is too high.
+We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

-The graphic below shows how CEO compensation at Optical Cable has changed from year to year.
+You can see, below, how CEO compensation at Optical Cable has changed over time.

 Is Optical Cable Corporation Growing?

-Over the last three years Optical Cable Corporation has grown its earnings per share (EPS) by an average of 62% per year (using a line of best fit).
-In the last year, its revenue is up 1.3%.
+Over the last three years Optical Cable Corporation has shrunk its earnings per share by an average of 62% per year (measured with a line of best fit).
+It saw its revenue drop 19% over the last year.

 Has Optical Cable Corporation Been A Good Investment?

-I think that the total shareholder return of 67%, over three years, would leave most Optical Cable Corporation shareholders smiling.
-So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.
+With a total shareholder return of 6.6% over three years, Optical Cable Corporation has done okay by shareholders.
+But they probably don't want to see the CEO paid more than is normal for companies around the same size.

-We compared the total CEO remuneration paid by Optical Cable Corporation, and compared it to remuneration at a group of similar sized companies.
+We compared total CEO remuneration at Optical Cable Corporation with the amount paid at companies with a similar market capitalization.
 As discussed above, we discovered that the company pays more than the median of that group.